CZ-NIC/knot-resolver/daemon/README.rst

    	[lmdb://] => true

-.. function:: cache.stats()

-   :return: table of cache counters

-  The cache collects counters on various operations (hits, misses, transactions, ...).
-This function call returns a table of cache counters that can be used for calculating statistics.

-.. function:: cache.open(max_size[, config_uri])

-   :param number max_size: Maximum cache size in bytes.
-   :return: boolean

-   Open cache with size limit.
-The cache will be reopened if already open.
-   Note that the max_size cannot be lowered, only increased due to how cache is implemented.

-   .. tip:: Use ``kB, MB, GB`` constants as a multiplier, e.g. ``100*MB``.

-   The cache supports runtime-changeable backends, see :func:`cache.backends()` for mor information and default.
-Refer to specific documentation of specific backends for configuration string syntax.

-   - ``lmdb://``

-   As of now it only allows you to change the cache directory, e.g. ``lmdb:///tmp/cachedir``.

 .. function:: cache.count()

-   :return: Number of entries in the cache or nil on error.
+   :return: Number of entries in the cache.
+Meaning of the number is an implementation detail and is subject of change.

 .. function:: cache.close()

-   :return: boolean
+   :return: ``true`` if cache was closed

    Close the cache.

-   .. note:: This may or may not clear the cache, depending on the used backend.
-See :func:`cache.clear()`.
+   .. note:: This may or may not clear the cache, depending on the cache backend.

 .. function:: cache.stats()

+  .. warning:: Cache statistics are being reworked.
+Do not rely on current behavior.

    Return table of statistics, note that this tracks all operations over cache, not just which queries were answered from cache or not.